Ridge-Hamre/presentation/PresentationSlides.md

 				</figure>

 # slide 8
-The curst of a tan man emibed by the sand
+The crust of a tan man emibed by the sand
 <figure>
 					<img src="images/tanmantrump.jpg" alt="tanmantrump" />
 					<figcaption>TanTrump</figcaption>